mcomunita/nablafx/README.md

 ## Contributions

-There is a lot that can be done to improve and expand NablAFx, and we encourage anyone to contribute.
+There is a lot that can be done to improve and expand NablAFx, and we encourage anyone to contribute or suggest new features.

 ## Credits